 - I purchase tickets and other travel costs 60 days or more ahead of a trip to get good prices.
 If we can’t submit expenses until after the trip is over; how do we avoid an issue with the 60 day policy?

 Out of pocket transactions should be submitted within 60 days following the completion of travel.
 Conversely, travel purchased on a P-card should be submitted within 30 days of the transaction date.
 It’s recommended that costs be put on a P-Card whenever possible and not a personal card.

-Please reach out to Donna Ginter to assist if your trip is nearing the 60 day time frame.
+Please reach out to your Finance Director to assist if your trip is nearing the 60 day time frame.
 Alternatively, you may assign any expense to your R or C fund, and then transfer the charge to the PTA once established.
 We cannot take action on awards until which time OVPR has built them within the Grants module.